Sophox/sophox/README.md

 ## Installation

-Sophox should be installed on a sufficiently large (40+ GB RAM, 1TB Disk) server, preferably SSD NVMe disk.
-In some cases, e.g. Google Cloud, a local SSD scratch disk is recommended.
+Full planet Sophox should be installed on a sufficiently large (40+ GB RAM, 1TB Disk) server, preferably SSD NVMe disk.
+In case of Google Cloud, a local SSD scratch disk is also recommended.
+Use environment variables to override what data gets loaded - see [docker/startup.local.sh](docker/startup.local.sh) how to run Sophox locally and with a small OSM file.
+If ran with `startup.local.sh`, use  http://sophox.localhost  to browse it.

 The server must have `bash`, `docker`, `curl`, and `git`.
 Everything else is loaded inside docker containers.

 ### Google Cloud
-* Create a `custom-6-39936` VM (6 vCPUs, 36GB RAM) or better.
+* Create a `custom-6-39936` VM (6 vCPUs, 36GB RAM) or better with a 15GB boot disk, and attach a 1TB Persisted SSD disk.
 * Set VM startup script to the following line, and the service should be ready in two to three days.
 Insert any env var overrides right before, e.g. `export SOPHOX_HOST=example.org; curl ... | bash`
 ```
 curl https://raw.githubusercontent.com/Sophox/sophox/master/docker/startup.sh | bash